 Grants

 Small business loans aren’t your only option for finding the money you need.
 There are also small business grants offered by local and federal governments, corporations, and nonprofits.
-These grants do not have to be repaid.Most grants have specific criteria a business needs to meet, such as being a minority-, women-, or veteran-owned business, or being in a certain industry.
+Business grants do not have to be repaid.Most grants have specific criteria a business needs to meet, such as being a minority-, women-, or veteran-owned business, or being in a certain industry.
 Grants also tend to be competitive, so read the fine print to make sure you qualify and follow the application instructions carefully to increase the odds of being selected.
 You may even want to try a combination of grants and loans to ensure you have the capital you need for your business.

 Are No Credit Check Business Loans Possible?

-Yes, it is possible to find a loan that doesn’t look at your credit at all.
+Yes, it is possible to find a loan that doesn’t look at your credit score.
 These lenders may look at other criteria, such as annual revenues, to determine eligibility.These can be great in a pinch, but be aware that no credit check business loans tend to have higher interest rates than more traditional loans.
 Only you can determine whether it’s worth it to pay that expense.
 If having the money now means you can take advantage of opportunities for your business or get you out of a tough spot, it may be worth the cost.Crowdfunding and private loans from friends and family are also possibilities.

 The Takeaway